kognifai/Galore/SDK-documentation/casestudy.md

 Galore Case Study  [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)
 =================

-In order to get a better overview of the Galore capabilities, we explores it in a simplified case study.
+In order to get a better overview of the Galore capabilities, we explore it in a simplified case study.

 Let us assume that we are a small Wind Farm owner and operator and we want to get better control over our assets.
-In this case the assets are wind turbines and related infrastructure.
+In this case, the assets are wind turbines and related infrastructure.
 Galore is very general with regards to what type of assets it can model.
-We could just as well have chosen our case study to be about ships, oil rigs, fish farms and so on.
-In other words, any asset that lends itself to hierarchical modelling and that produces data that can be represented as streams of measurements, events and sample sets is a good match for Galore.
+We could just as well have chosen our case study to be about Ships, Oil rigs, Fish farms and so on.
+In other words, any asset that lends itself to hierarchical modelling and produces data that can be represented as streams of measurements, events, and sample sets is a good match for Galore.

 Data Acquisition/Data Ingest
 ============================